HenryOkk/kakao/README.md

-# kokoa
+# kakoa

-HTML and CSS are so much fun
+Implemented some pages of Kakao Talk with HTML and CSS.